answersLogoWhite

 It depends on what you are looking at.
 If you want to look at changes in variable Y when a variable X is changed, then X is the independent variable and Y is the dependent.
 But if you want to look at changes in X which accompany changes in Y, then Y is the independent variable and X is the dependent.

-The group that receives the independent variable?
+Which group is exposed to the independent variable?